 History of Bolton West services

-The contract to build the service area was won by BP, who until recently leased the main facilities out to First.
+The contract to build the service area was won by BP, who until 2009 leased the main facilities out to First.
 Euro Garages (who, at the time, specialised in taking over unpopular petrol stations) took over the petrol station and then took over the whole site.

 Planners were expected to take advantage of the views over Rivington and Winter Hill - it is an open and exposed site allowing for a large complex.
 It had a single-storey low-level design, to minimise the impact on the valley it is built in.